 Recommended Tree Species

-For underwire situations, trees of mature size less than 30 feet are planted.
-These shorter trees include:
+If planting under utility wires, trees of mature size less than 30 feet are recommended.
+These shorter include:

 • Acer campestre (hedge maple)